fang2hou/EasyGA/Readme.md

 Here is no documentation currently.

 You can check files in `_examples` folder, it's an easy-to-use package.
-For now, EasyGA support customization for selection, crossover, mutation and fitness function.

 ### Author
 [Zhou Fang](https://github.com/fang2hou)